InesZenkri/Makefile/beyond_basics.md

 # Venturing into the depths ;)
 Frequently, our programs consist of multiple files.
 Consider compiling numerous `.c` and `.h` files into a single executable.
 Here, object files (`.o`) prove incredibly useful.
 By constructing rules to generate intermediate `.o` files and creating a comprehensive "master" rule that combines or links these object files, we streamline the compilation process.

-This is how our Makefile would like in this case 1:
+This is how our Makefile would like in this `case 1`:

 ```template